anseki/readline-sync/README.md

 readlineSync.promptLoop(inputHandler[, options])
 ```

-Display the prompt-sign (see [`prompt`](#options-prompt) option) to the user, and then call `inputHandler` function with the input from the user after it has been typed and an Enter key was pressed.
+Display a prompt-sign (see [`prompt`](#options-prompt) option) to the user, and then call `inputHandler` function with the input from the user after it has been typed and an Enter key was pressed.
 Do these repeatedly until `inputHandler` function returns `true`.

 For example: The following 2 codes work same.